timebertt/thesis-controller-sharding/content/40-design.md

   - holder identity needs to be stable as well, otherwise restart is similar to instance not able to renew its lease -> minimize movements
 - sharder watches leases
 - as long as instance holds its lease
-  - sharder considers it ready and assigns objects to it
+  - sharder considers it "ready" and assigns objects to it
   - instance watches and controls objects labelled with its ID
 - on termination
   - instance releases its lease
-  - sharder moves assigned objects
+  - sharder considers instances as "dead", moves assigned objects
-  - StatefulSet could be used for stable hostname to minimize movements during rolling updates
+  - idea: StatefulSet could be used for stable hostname to minimize movements during rolling updates
 - on failure
   - instance fails to renew its lease within `leaseDurationSeconds`
   - instance needs to stop reconciling objects, terminates as with usual leader election
-  - sharder considers instance as "unknown", waits for another `leaseDurationSeconds`
+  - sharder considers instance as "expired", waits for another `leaseDurationSeconds`
   - if instance comes up again and renews its lease, sharder considers instance as ready again
-  - if instance still doesn't renew lease within timeout, sharder tries to acquire instance lease once (to ensure API server availability/connectivity) with double `leaseDurationSeconds`
+  - if instance still doesn't renew lease within timeout, sharder consideres instance as "uncertain" and tries to acquire instance lease once (to ensure API server availability/connectivity) with double `leaseDurationSeconds`
-  - if successful, instance is considered dead, sharder moves assigned objects
+  - if successful, instance is considered "dead", sharder moves assigned objects
   - instance is free to re-acquire lease once it comes up again after lease has expired
-  - if successful, instance is considered ready again
+  - if successful, instance is considered "ready" again
-- cleanup expired / orphaned leases
-  - either: sharder cleans up expired leases once `renewTime + 10 * leaseDurationSeconds` has passed
+- sharder cleans up "dead" leases after 1 minute ("orphaned")
-  - or: instances add `Pod` as `ownerReference` to `Lease` -> rely on garbage collection

 ## Partitioning